FFFiend/PyJac-Coin-Drop/p5/README.txt

 You have downloaded the complete p5.js library ZIP file, yay!

-# Contents of the p5 folder
+# Contents of the p5 folder A

 * p5.js file
 * p5.min.js file